Isotonic propensity score matching: Introduction

 The rest of the paper is organized as follows.
 After introducing the setting and notations, Section \ref{sec:main} shows the implementation and asymptotic properties of the proposed isotonic matching estimator with a univariate covariate.
-These results are extended to the case of multivariate covariates, where the propensity score is modeled by a semiparametric single index model with an unknown monotone increasing link function.
-In Section \ref{sec:Boot}, we establish the validity of nonparametric bootstrap.
-Monte Carlo simulation studies are presented in Section \ref{sec:Monte-Carlo}.
-All proofs are presented in Appendix.
+Section \ref{sec:Comparison} compares our approach with existing matching estimators as well as the double machine learning estimator for the ATE.
+The univariate results are extended to the case of multivariate covariates in Section \ref{sec:Multi}, where the propensity score is modeled by a semiparametric single-index model with an unknown monotone increasing link function.
+In Section \ref{sec:Boot}, we establish the validity of the nonparametric bootstrap.
+Monte-Carlo simulation studies are presented in Section \ref{sec:Monte-Carlo}.
+All proofs are presented in Appendix, while additional theoretical details and simulation comparisons are provided in Supplementary Material.